-Details regarding investigation activities on Parcel 1 are provided in the following reports:
+Details regarding investigation activities on Parcel 3 of the Property are provided in the following reports:

-- SESI; Environmental Engineering Report, dated June 8, 1989 (provided as an Appendix to the Voluntary Cleanup Program Application); - AKRF; Results of Soil Testing, dated December 30, 1999 (provided as an Appendix to the Voluntary Cleanup Program Application); - AKRF; Remedial Investigation/Feasibility Study and OU-1 Remedial Work Plan, dated September 2001 (provided as an Appendix to the Voluntary Cleanup Program Application); - AKRF; Revised Supplemental Investigation Task Report No. 1, Parcel 1 Soil Study and Parcels 1, 2 and 3 Groundwater Study, dated October 2004; - AKRF; Interim Remedial Measure Progress Report, dated March 25, 2005; - AKRF; Modification No. 4 to Revised OU-1 Remedial Action Work Plan, dated March 13, 2006 (included Lot 79 soil analytical data).
+- SESI; Environmental Engineering Report, dated June 8, 1989 (provided as an Appendix to the Voluntary Cleanup Program Application); - AKRF; Results of Soil Testing, dated December 30, 1999 (provided as an Appendix to the Voluntary Cleanup Program Application); - AKRF; Remedial Investigation/Feasibility Study and OU-1 Remedial Work Plan, dated September 2001 (provided as an Appendix to the Voluntary Cleanup Program Application); - AKRF; Revised Remedial Investigation Report, Parcels 2 and 3, dated October 2004; - AKRF; Revised Supplemental Investigation Task Report No. 1, Parcel 1 Soil Study and Parcels 1, 2 and 3 Groundwater Study, dated October 2004; - AKRF; Interim Remedial Measure Progress Report, dated March 25, 2005; and - AKRF; Supplemental Remedial Investigation Report, dated April 2006.

-A general discussion of background information regarding Parcel 1 specifically, and the Property in general, is provided in the following subsections.
+A general discussion of background information regarding Parcel 3 specifically, and the Property in general, is provided in the following subsections.